Career and Technical Education Pathways

 Radio and Podcast Production

 Radio Broadcasting covers the ins and outs of working in a real radio station.
 Students learn how to run a radio station as they participate in the operation and management of KASB 89.9 FM, broadcasting from Bellevue High School.
 Students learn the art of audio recording, mixing and editing.
-The class is hands on, providing experience on professional audio equipment.
-This class prepares you for advanced college courses and/or work in the industry.
+The class is hands on, providing experience with professional audio equipment.
+This class prepares students for advanced college courses and/or for work in the industry.

 Television Broadcasting

-This class produces the morning bulletin with the Radio/TV class.
-Use a professional news studio to produce a weekly newscast to the rest of the school.
-Students take part in producing and performing studio television programming in a professional television studio.
-Course also covers on-screen and vocal presentation.
-The class is hands on, providing experience on professional audio and studio video equipment.
-This class prepares you for advanced college courses and/or for work in the industry.
+This class produces the morning bulletin, WakeUP!, using a professional news studio.
+Students produce and broadcast a weekly newscast to the rest of the school.
+The course also covers on-screen and vocal presentation.
+This class is hands on, providing experience on professional audio and studio video equipment, and prepares you for advanced college courses and/or work in the industry.

-Commercial Television and film production are all included.
-Using state-of-the-art equipment, DVA students will learn to produce commercials, public service announcements, music videos, and news stories.
+Are you ready for the world of Video Production?
+The Digital Video Content Creation 1 course is an exciting introduction to the world of video editing, filming, script writing and studio production.
+Students learn the various ins and outs of the video industry.
+Commercial television and film production are all included.
+In this world of You Tube, Tik Tok and IG stories, high production values gain views.
+Using state-of-the-art equipment, students will learn tips and tricks for making their stories shine.
+They will also learn to produce commercials, public service announcements, music videos, and news stories.
 In addition, students will learn the production process, including concept brainstorming, storyboarding, filming and video editing.
-Students may obtain their Adobe Certification in the Adobe CC products such as Premiere Pro and After Effects.
+Students may obtain their Adobe Certification in the Adobe Creative Cloud products such as Premiere Pro and After Effects.

 Digital Media Production 2

-DVA 2 students will work individually and on teams producing video projects such as mini-documentaries and short films to enter in film festivals, and other projects for student activities, sports, special community events, and non-profit organizations.
+Take the next step into the exciting world of Video Content Creation with cutting edge technology making movies and recording audio.
+Digital Video Content Creation 2 students will work individually and in teams producing video projects such as mini-documentaries and short films to enter film festivals, and other projects for student activities, sports, special community events, and non-profit organizations.
 Additionally, students will write and produce a short movie, animated video or music recording.
 Students may obtain their Adobe Certification in the Adobe CC products such as Premiere Pro and After Effects.

 Computer Animation

-This course will cover the concepts, principles, and techniques used for designing, creating and manipulating 3D computer models, images and animations.
+This course will cover the concepts, principles and techniques used for designing, creating, and manipulating 3D computer models, images and animations.
 Topics include 3D modeling, texturing, rendering, rigging, animation, lighting, cinematography, and a study of motion.
 Students will develop their skills in working with a 3D creation suite to develop assets and animations needed in games and films.
-Tools used will include Adobe After Effects, Adobe Animate, Adobe Character Animator, and Autodesk Fusion 360.
-Students will also have the opportunity to earn industry recognized certifications from Adobe and Autodesk.
+Tools used will include Adobe After Effects, Adobe Animate, and Adobe Character Animator.
+Students will also earn industry recognized certifications from Adobe and Autodesk.

 Computer Graphics 1

-Students work with the software most commonly found in the graphic arts industry learning the major aspects of graphic design including design principles, product and packaging design, branding, and other aspects of effective design.
+Students will use the predominant software and techniques of the graphic design industry, learning key design principles such as product and packaging design, branding, and other aspects of effective design.
 This course will focus on electronic image manipulation, page layout, and web design.
 The Adobe software used in this class meets current industry standards.
-Students are able to obtain their Adobe Certified Professional certification in Photoshop.
+Students can obtain their Adobe Certified Professional certification in Photoshop.
 Introduction to graphics and/or familiarity with computer operation is recommended.

 Computer Graphics 2

 In Computer Graphics 2, students take a deeper dive into graphic design principles and practices by creating commercial design products.
 Students further their skill development from Computer Graphics 1 using the Adobe industry standard design programs Illustrator and InDesign.
-Students will learn 3D modeling and printing using current software such as Fusion 360 3D printers.
-Students are able to obtain their Adobe Certified Professional certification in Adobe Illustrator and InDesign.
+Students can obtain their Adobe Certified Professional certification in Adobe Illustrator and InDesign.
+Students will submit a portfolio in the spring.

 Yearbook 1